Daudr/daudr-blog/content/blog/firebase-summit-2019/index.md

 [**Introduction to Google Analytics for Firebase**](https://www.youtube.com/watch?v=q4Y4PgwlW-Q)

 Another great addition is the possibility to add **Google Analytics** to your web and native applications.
-It's a great addition beacuse it'll let you create custom audiencies based on your users usage (and we'll see why this it's important next).
+It's a great addition because it'll let you create custom audiences based on your users' usage (and we'll see why this it's important next).

 ## Remote Config

 ![Remote Config](https://firebase.google.com/images/products/remote-config/remote-config-1.png)

-Also **Remote config** is being added to Web projects, it'll let you change the look and feel of your apps by enabling them in just a click, selecting the audience you want to see the changes.
-You can use the audincies created with Analytics to have a better reach too.
+Also, **Remote config** is being added to Web projects, it'll let you change the look and feel of your apps by enabling them in just a click, selecting the audience you want to see the changes.
+You can use the audiences created with Analytics to have a better reach too.

 ## Firebase Cloud Messaging